sbarissonmez/fortinet-sdwan-ztp/README.md

 ## Excel File Format

 The Excel file must be in .xlsx (Excel 2010) format.
 It should contain a tab called "Devices" with header fields in row1 and device info in row2 and beyond.

+> Note: ZTP Tool will continue to process rows until it detects 3 blank rows.

+### Required Fields
+the following fields have specific meaning in ZTP Tool and are required in order for the excel file to load.

+#### Device_Name
+This field will indicate the devicename to assign in FortiManager

+> This field will also be copied to a meta field called "Device_Name"

+#### Platform
+This field will assign the Platform (i.e. FortiGate-60E).

+Use the CLI command `diagnose dvm supported-platforms list` on FortiManager to get  list of supported Device Types.

+#### Device_SN
+This field will assign the serial number for the device.

+> This field will also be copied to a meta field called "Device_SN"

+#### Upgrade_Ver
+This field will specify the Firmware version to upgrade to when the device connects to FortiManager.

+Example Value: "6.2.2-b1010" for FortiOS 6.2.2 build 1010

+> Leave blank to not enforce firmware upgrade.